Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 There is nothing better than a natural rug under your feet.
 Natural items contribute to a clean and comfortable space for you to relax.

-Synthetic always tries to mimic nature, but it comes at the cost of using toxic chemicals to provide what natural materials already provide - softness, anti-static properties and flame resistance.
+The health and environmental trade-offs for those benefits are immense.
+Toxic chemicals are used to provide what natural materials already provide - softness, anti-static properties and flame resistance.